kristopherkennedy/cloud-and-elk/README.md

 - Update the /etc/ansible/hosts file to include VM ip address (10.1.0.4)
 - Run the playbook, and navigate to "Http://YourIPAddress:5601/app/kibana" to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_ Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_ ansible-playbook install-elk.yml
+Where do you copy it?_

+ansible-playbook install-elk.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ you update the hosts file you seperate the [webserver] 10.0.0.5 & 10.0.0.6 private ip addresses and the [elk] server 10.1.0.4 private ip adresss
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

+you update the hosts file
+you seperate the [webserver] 10.0.0.5 & 10.0.0.6 private ip addresses and the [elk] server 10.1.0.4 private ip adresss
-- _Which URL do you navigate to in order to check that the ELK server is running?_ you navigate to the http://[your.vm.ip];5601/app/kibana _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- _Which URL do you navigate to in order to check that the ELK server is running?_

+you navigate to the http://[your.vm.ip];5601/app/kibana